 Assignments are usually sent in the first week of May.

 Please note: Due to the housing needs of Reunion weekend, students wishing to remain on campus from the end of the Spring semester through the start of the summer housing may need to move to a temporary location depending on where you are currently living.

 If you have to move, you should expect to have to move on the weekend halls close for non-seniors; either Saturday night or Sunday depending on when your temporary room is available.
 More details about that move, including locksmith hours will be e-mailed to you in May.
 Please plan accordingly.

 There is no additional fee for housing this week.

 Students will be expected to move out of their summer assignments when their summer housing period ends.

 If you do not have a Fall term assignment (living off campus, studying abroad, etc), housing will not be available after the end of Summer Housing.

 Those who are housed for the Spring Term and are granted Summer Housing can request to remain on campus between the Spring and Summer sessions.
 Depending on where you live on campus, you may have to move to a temporary location during senior week before your summer assignment is available.

 Senior Week housing requests that do not include summer housing will only be accepted if you need to be on campus for an on-campus job or are part of an in-season athletic team.
 Those requests must be made on your behalf to Ed Burnett by your faculty/staff supervisor or coach.

 Currently there are no meal options after the end of the Summer Session.
-Your Summer Housing fee covers the cost of your room and does not include any meal plan component.
 All summer buildings have shared kitchens for student use.